 One of the first things you'll notice is that everyone is dressed comfortably, most often quite casually.

-We begin with a song or two and then provide a brief moment to meet one another.
-At this time, children are dismissed to kids' ministry.
+After this time, children are dismissed to kids' ministry.
 Next we share some announcements about things that are happening at ECV.

 Each week a member of our teaching team will give a 35 minute talk.
 The talks offer practical insights and are punctuated by personal stories.
 There's also an opportunity to interact with the week's teacher directly after the worship gathering.
 (Recent talks can be found here.)
 After the message, we respond to what God may be doing and saying through: